Goodbye Toulouse: Writing and composition

-The music was written by Cornwell and the lyrics were later written by Burnel.
-Initially, Burnel wanted to sing, but because his bass line was so frenetic that Hugh agreed to sing.
+The music was written by Cornwell, and the lyrics were later written by Burnel.
+Initially, Burnel wanted to sing, but because his bass line was so frenetic, Cornwell agreed to perform the vocals.
 At the time, this was an oddity, as the pair usually sang their own individual lyrics.
-Burnel's lyrics were inspired by Nostradamus' predictions that there was going to be a cataclysmic event on Toulouse, and he wrote the song as a 'goodbye' to the town.
+Burnel's lyrics were inspired by Nostradamus' predictions that there would be a cataclysmic event at Toulouse, and he wrote the song as a “goodbye” to the town.
 The song begins with Dave Greenfield's signature organ effect, shifting up and down in tone until the drums, bass, guitar, and keyboards all eventually come in throughout the song.
 The song's guitar solo features heavy amounts of delay and multitracking, giving the effect of two guitar solos in unison.
 The explosion sound effect at the end is meant to represent an atomic meltdown of the town.